 - Dog, kinship, Edinburgh, more-than-human, environment, ecology, ecological anthropology, creative ethnography, experimental research, interspecies ethnography, walking interview, veterinary anthropology, public anthropology, visual anthropology, materiality, material culture, queer theory, queer anthropology, decolonization, feminist methodologies, critical theory, linguistic anthropology, storytelling, experimental methodologies, friendship, relatedness

-Economies and ecologies of more-than-human relatedness: dogs and their humans in Edinburgh (working title)
+More-than-human relatedness?
+Dogs and their humans in Edinburgh (working title)

 |2018 - present||